Tegan and Sara: 2021–2022: Still Jealous, new record label, and Crybaby

+2023–Present: Junior High, Substack and Not Tonight Tour

+In 2023 the duo released their first graphic novel, titled Junior High, based on their youth, with artwork by Tillie Walden.
+It explores the themes of growing up, coming out, and self-discovery through music and sisterhood (loosely serving as a prequel to their adolescence memoir, High School.
+In February 2024, the duo announced they would be introducing a new subscription to their already popular "Substack" called The Loners Club.
+This included the reintroduction of the pandemic-era Instagram show "Where does the good grow".
+In early 2024, the twins set out on tour to celebrate their album If It Was You (2002).
+The tour is centered around Ontario, Canada, starting in Richmond Hill in March 2024 and ending in Guelph in April 2024.
+In April 2024, the twins won the Juno Humanitarian award for their work with the Tegan and Sara Foundation.

 Influences

-Tegan and Sara have credited Green Day, Nirvana and Hole for "truly start[ing] to cement our desire to write and make our own music".
-During their teenage years, the duo were influenced by Hayden, the Smashing Pumpkins, Violent Femmes, Dinosaur Jr. and Teenage Fanclub.
+Tegan and Sara have credited Green Day, Nirvana, and Hole for "truly start[ing] to cement our desire to write and make our music".
+During their teenage years, the duo was influenced by Hayden, The Smashing Pumpkins, Violent Femmes, Dinosaur Jr., and Teenage Fanclub.
 Other artists who have influenced Tegan and Sara include Depeche Mode, Rihanna, Taylor Swift, Madonna, Kate Bush, David Bowie, Mike Elizondo, Pink, Lily Allen, Erasure, Ace of Base, Tom Petty, Britney Spears, Katy Perry, Ani DiFranco, the New Pornographers, Cyndi Lauper, Sinéad O'Connor, Against Me! and Bruce Springsteen.

 Personal lives

-Both twins are openly gay, and both are married.
-In August 2022, Sara welcomed her first child.
+Both twins are gay, and both are married.
+In 2018, Tegan married Sofia Snow, after dating for two years.
+In 2011, Sara married her longtime girlfriend Stacy Reader, and in August 2022, they welcomed their first child, a son.

-At the age of 19, both Quins moved from their hometown of Calgary to Vancouver.
+At 19, both Quins moved from their hometown of Calgary, Alberta, to Vancouver, British Columbia.
 In 2003, Sara moved to Montreal.

-For many years, Tegan lived in both Vancouver, B.C. and Los Angeles, while Sara lived in Montreal and New York City.

-As of 2019, both Tegan and Sara had moved back to live in Vancouver, BC.
+Tegan lived in Vancouver and Los Angeles for many years, while Sara lived in Montreal and New York City.
+As of 2019, Tegan and Sara had moved back to Vancouver.

 Tegan and Sara are active politically and socially engaged.
-They are both advocates of LGBTQ equality as well as for music education, literacy and cancer research.
+They advocate for LGBTQ equality, music education, literacy, and cancer research.

 The sisters are cousins to musician Jen Twynn Payne, drummer and lead vocalist for the Vancouver-based band The Courtneys.